vishaljiandani/healthcare-analytics/README.md

 # healthcare-analytics
-Let's play around with some sample healthcare data by answering the prompts below
+Let's play around with some sample healthcare data by answering the prompts below.

-## PROMPT 1
+### PROMPT 1

 Given the data provided:
 1a) construct an aggregate provider table(s) (using NPI as a unique identifier).
 This table should seek to: